How to Save News Articles as Clean PDFs on Mac (Without the Clutter)

 What about articles with interactive charts or embedded videos?

-Interactive elements are captured in their current state — whatever's visible on screen at that moment.
+Interactive elements are captured in their current state: whatever is visible on screen at the moment of capture.
 Charts appear as static images.
 Videos show as thumbnails.
-The text and static content is what gets preserved.
+The static content (text and images) is what gets preserved.

 Can I save articles from news apps instead of browsers?

 Yes.
 Window capture works with any application, not just browsers.
-If you read news in Apple News, Flipboard, or any other Mac app, you can capture the window exactly the same way.
+If you read news in Apple News, Flipboard, or any other app, you can capture the window the same way.

 Related posts

-How to Take Website Screenshots Automatically on Mac
+How to Automate Screenshots on Mac with Built-In Tools

 Ready to automate your screenshots?